Tile vs Hardwood in the Kitchen (Pros & Cons)

 First off, Hardwood flooring is expensive.
 Material alone could cost up to $12 per square foot.

 Second, hardwood flooring can scratch and scuff.
-Luckily enough they do have the ability to be refinished, but that can cost a pretty penny in maintenance.
-The scuffing and scratching can vary with the type of wood that is selected.
+Luckily, it can be refinished, but maintenance costs a pretty penny.
+The scuffing and scratching can vary depending on the type of wood selected.

-Third, hardwood flooring can be noisy, which, similar to the tile flooring, is a problem that can be rectified with a rug or less use of the flooring.
+Third, hardwood flooring can be noisy, which, like tile flooring, can be rectified with a rug or less use of the flooring.

-Finally, Hardwood flooring is not the best contender when it comes to coming in contact with water.
+Finally, Hardwood flooring is not the best contender for coming in contact with water.
 You can have an occasional spill or a light mop over it, but it is better to avoid them if possible.

 Water can seep into the wood and destroy the board.
-This can be a big concern for kitchens if there are possibilities of leaking.
+If there is a possibility of leaking, this can be a big concern for kitchens.

 Read more about wood flooring pros and cons here.